Max Planck Institute for Molecular Genetics Building

 11:00 — 12:30 Session 5

-Invited speaker: Kikuë Tachibana (MPIB, Berlin, Germany):
+Invited speaker: Kikuë Tachibana (MPIB, Martinsried, Germany):

 RISE and SINE: Mechanisms of zygotic genome activation